 Figure 9.8.2.1-1: SEALDD enabled bandwidth control transmission procedure

 The VAL server sends a Sdd_regularTransmission request to the SEALDD server.
-The request includes the identifiers of the application traffic (e.g. VAL service ID, VAL server ID), the VAL server’s total bandwidth limit and the bandwidth limits (i.e. minimum bandwidth requirement and maximum bandwidth limit) for VAL users, .
+The request includes the identifiers of the application traffic (e.g. VAL service ID, VAL server ID), the VAL server’s total bandwidth limit and the bandwidth limits (i.e. minimum bandwidth requirement and maximum bandwidth limit) for VAL users, request for bandwidth limit utilization notification.
+The request for bandwidth limit utilization notification provides the criteria to notify the VAL server for the bandwidth limit utilization. e.g., threshold based percentage of the VAL server’s total bandwidth limit

 2. Upon receiving the request, the SEALDD server performs an authorization check.
 If authorization is successful, the SEALDD server sends a response to the VAL server.